-On August 10, 2019 PUMP will once again host Kickball for a Cause at Mellon Park and bring together over 600 young people to raise funds for local nonprofits!
+On August 12, 2023 PUMP will once again host Kickball for a Cause at Mellon Park and bring together young people, ages 21+, for a day of kickball, fundraising, picnicking, and fun.

-Now in it’s 18th year of play, Kickball for a Cause features 32 teams which play in round-robin lightening games in Mellon Park throughout the day while enjoying generous donations of food, drink and music from our sponsors.
-The top 8 teams advance into playoff rounds – which always generates a crowd of supporters and cheers.
+Since 2003, Kickball for a Cause (K4aC) features teams that play in round-robin lightening games in Mellon Park throughout the day while enjoying generous donations of food, drink and music from our sponsors.
+The top teams advance into playoff rounds – which always generates a crowd of supporters and cheers.

 We need your help finding this year’s Causes!

 Since its inception, Kickball for a Cause has raised tens of thousands of dollars for local nonprofits and charities.
 For the past few years, we’ve relied on the community to help us choose which Cause(s) the event will support.

 The first step of this year’s Cause process was an open application period where any interested local nonprofits who met our guidelines to participate were able to apply to participate in our Open Voting Process with the community.
 This year we received a total of 17 applications directly from awesome nonprofit “Causes” that we considered as possible beneficiaries for the event.
 As a staff, PUMP then narrowed the nominations down to 6 finalists.

 Now, we are so excited to announce our 6 finalists and open voting for everyone!
 Voting will be open from March 15th through March 27th and we will announce the winner(s) on Tuesday March 28, 2023!

 The nonprofit receiving the most votes is guaranteed to be a Cause.
 PUMP may consider additional Causes based on voting and priorities.